nikeolabi/AI-repository/NumberPlateRecognitionModel/README.md

 ### Prerequisits: Python 3.8.0

-Run the notebook and py scriot in the following order:
+Run the notebook and `PlateDetection.py` in the following order:

 1. `NumberPlateRecognitionModel.ipynb` – training of the model Step 0 to 9.
 You need to open the file in Jupyter Notebook
     to see the Steps.
 All paths must be changes to the actual ones.
 This part is OPTIONAL.